srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. On the **Manage enrollments** blade, to view the list of individual device enrollments, click **individual enrollments**.

-    As you may recall, you will be using the enrollment record to obtain he Authentication keys.
+    As you may recall, you will be using the enrollment record to obtain the Authentication keys.

 1. Under Individual Enrollments, click **sensor-thl-1000**.